1751200/personal-web/content/publication/iros2023/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Rongqing Zhang *
+  - Rongqing Zhang
   - Xiang Cheng

 # Author notes (optional)
-author_notes:
+#author_notes:
-  - 'First Author'
+#  - 'First Author'
-  - 'Corresponding Author'
+#  - 'Corresponding Author'
-  - ''
+#  - ''

 date: '2023-10-03T00:00:00Z'
 doi: ''